-July 26 Professional Development - Teachers/Staff Only

-July 27 Professional Development - Teachers/Staff Only

-July 28 Professional Development - Teachers/Staff Only

-July 29 Professional Development - Teachers/Staff Only

-August 10 Opening Day - Teachers/Staff Only

-August 11 First Day for Students

-September 6 No School - Labor Day Holiday

-October 11 - 15 No School - Fall Break

-November 24 - 26 No School - Thanksgiving Break

-December 20 - 31 No School - Christmas/New Year's Break

-January 17 No School - Martin Luther King Day

-April 4 -8 No School - Spring Break

-May 10 Last Day for Students

-May 11 Closing Day - Teachers/Staff Only

-April 4-8 & May 11-26 Make-up Days
+July 26 Professional Development - Teachers/Staff Only July 27 Professional Development Teachers/Staff Only July 28 Professional Development Teachers/Staff Only July 29 Professional Development Teachers/Staff Only August 10 Opening Day - Teachers/Staff Only August 11 First Day of School for Students!
+September 6 No School - Labor Day Holiday October 11-15 No School - Fall Break November 24-26 No School - Thanksgiving Break November 24-26 Dec.
+20- Dec.
+31 No School - Thanksgiving Break No School - Christmas/New Year's Break Dec.
+20- Dec.
+31 No School - Christmas/New Year's Break Dec.
+20- Dec.
+31 January 17 No School - Christmas/New Year's Break No School - Martin Luther King Day Dec.
+20- Dec.
+31 January 17 April 4-8 No School - Christmas/New Year's Break No School - Martin Luther King Day No School - Spring Break

 We will notify all local radio/television stations of school closings due to inclement weather or emergency.
 (See Transportation Section for Transportation Procedures on Inclement Weather Days.)
 The announcement will be posted on the Whitley County District Web Page at www.whitley.k12.ky.us.
 Notice will also be provided by the school district's phone messaging system.
-We will make every effort to provide you with as timely notice as possible of Whitley County School District schedule changes.
+We will make every effort to provide you with as timely notice as possible of WCSS schedule changes.
 These days will be added to the end of the school calendar.